childsb/glusterfs-hadoop-docs/ConfiguringHadoop23_SIMPLE.markdown

     echo "yarn.nodemanager.linux-container-executor.group=hadoop`
     banned.users=yarn
     min.user.id=1000
-    allowed.system.users=tom"
-    >> /etc/hadoop/conf/ container-executor.cfg
+    allowed.system.users=tom" >> /etc/hadoop/conf/ container-executor.cfg

 * Copy the above file to all machines on your cluster.

 * Now, you must make sure there is some mechanism to ensure that ll the **users** and **groups** i the above file have identical UIDs or GIDs.

-Method 1) One simple way is to copy /etc/passwd and /etc/group from your head node to all others.

-Method 2) Checkout out the IPA based user setup section of  [[ConfiguringHadoop23_SECURE]] .
-This section can be implemented independently.
+There are many ways to do this.
+(1) you can copy /etc/passwd and /etc/group from your head node to all others OR  (2) Follow the IPA based user setup section of  [[ConfiguringHadoop23_SECURE]] OR (3) Use your companies internal LDAP servers to provision system ids for you.

 * Ensure that the entries in allowed.system.users have UID > 1000.

 * Restart your yarn and nodemanager services.
 To do this, you can follow the snippet in the TESTING STARTUP""  section of  [[
 General_Configuration_CDH5]]